Japan’s New Plastic Dissolves in Seawater (and Boosts Soil Health)

 Kind of brilliant, right?

-No new material is perfect, and PHAmix still faces some hurdles before we see it everywhere:
+No new material is perfect though, and both PHAmix and the Osaka team still faces some hurdles before we see it everywhere.

-It’s more expensive to produce than traditional plastic (but researchers expect costs to drop with scaling).
+It’s obviously more expensive to produce than traditional plastic (but researchers expect costs to drop with scaling).

 It needs more global infrastructure to catch up with current plastic production levels.